starling021/ehtools/README.md

 epasswd (ehtools password changer) is an utility that allows you to change your ehtools login and password or ehtools root password!

+## Changing ehtools login and password

 > epasswd

-After epasswd launch, enter your old ehtools login (example: ehtools) and your old ehtools password (example: sloothe):
+To change ehtools login and password enter your old ehtools login (example: ehtools) and your old ehtools password (example: sloothe):

     (login)> ehtools
     (password)> sloothe (will not be shown!)